Find out what to do if you or an individual you know is at risk of harm.

 What can I do?

 If you're being treated badly or you know of someone being harmed, it's important to tell someone.
-Phone 0141 800 7850 to talk to our Initial Contact team.
+Get in touch with our Initial Contact team.

 If you're in immediate danger or need urgent medical help phone 999.